TrellixVulnTeam/swahilipython_SCMU/Doc/tutorial/modules.rst

            a, b = b, a+b
        return result

-Now enter the Python interpreter and import this module with the following command::
+Now enter the Python interpreter and agiza this module with the following command::

-   >>> import fibo
+   >>> agiza fibo

 This does not enter the names of the functions defined in ``fibo``  directly in the current symbol table; it only enters the module name ``fibo`` there.
 Using